Tuesday, September 6th, 2011, will be my last day at the Fleisher Collection of Orchestral Music, after 30 years, the last 18 as Curator.

 8. Can’t blame my problems on previous Curators anymore.

 6a.
-I dropped my briefcase during my daily right-hand to left-hand briefcase exchange at the exact halfway point between the Library and Suburban Station, and that’s never happened before.
+I dropped my briefcase during my daily right-hand to left-hand briefcase exchange at the exact halfway point between the Library and Suburban Station.
+That’s never happened before.

 6b.
-It occurs to me that I have a daily right-hand to left-hand briefcase exchange.
+It just occurred to me that I have a daily right-hand to left-hand briefcase exchange.

 6c.
-It occurs to me that I know the exact halfway point between the Library and Suburban Station.
+It just occurred to me that I know the exact halfway point between the Library and Suburban Station.

 5. My exploratory committee says the 2012 field is wide open.

 4. So you know how you’re behind somebody leaving the Central Library, and how they go through the automatic door and they just, you know, stop?
-And you’re like, “What, you can’t walk like three more feet but no you’re just going to stand there, and what… I mean what are you thinking, I can’t like walk through you, you know, hello?”
-Yeah, so I figure that if I leave I’ll never come across that situation in any other public building with automatic doors and that I’ll like, be happy then.
+And you’re like, “What, you can’t walk three more feet but no, you’re just going to stand there, and what are you thinking, I can’t walk through you?”
+Yeah, so I figure that if I leave I’ll never come across that situation in any other public building with automatic doors and that I’ll be happy then.